daiolupo/project-journal/journal.md

 ### What I completed today

-- I completed the draft version of the wireframes and just need some feedback
+- I completed moving the designs from photoshop to online Figma app and did the draft version of the wireframes and just need some feedback.

 ### Any issues preventing you from progressing